TheMarex/ba-thesis/text/5_pushrecovery.md

 In most cases we will not be able to move the base of the pendulum instantaneously.
 So we are more interested in the Immediate Capture Point in $\Delta t$ seconds from now.
 This point can be obtained by \ref{eq:future-icp}.
-For a detailed derivation, we recommend the paper by Koolen et. al. \cite{koolen2012capturability}.
+For a detailed derivation, we recommend the paper by Koolen et al. \cite{koolen2012capturability}.

 \begin{equation} \label{eq:future-icp}
 p_{ic}(\Delta t) = p_{ankle} + (p_{ic}(0) - p_{ankle}) \cdot e^{\frac{g}{z_c} \cdot \Delta t}